 Our attorneys have many years of experience asserting the rights of employees in discrimination cases.
 In an appropriate case, we also represent small-business employers.
 This capacity to see both sides enables us to seek creative solutions that help our clients move forward.

 What Should I Do if I Am a Victim of Discrimination?

 If you think you are a victim of employment discrimination, you should contact a lawyer before you do anything else.
 There is no cost to talk to a lawyer at our firm about your options.

 - Direct evidence, such as your boss saying, "We have too many women" or "We need fresh blood"

 - Indirect evidence, such as an employer firing or refusing to promote you and then lying about the reason — for example, if a female employee is fired and the employer invents false claims as the reason for the firing, then we will have evidence that the false claims were a pretext for firing you

-Please call our Pittsburgh employment discrimination attorneys at 412-567-6650 or 866-974-0915 for a free and confidential consultation.
+Please call our Pittsburgh employment discrimination attorneys at 412-567-6650 or 866-974-0915 for a confidential consultation.
 We handle most discrimination cases on a contingency fee basis, which means that you pay nothing unless we obtain compensation for you.